raspberrypilearning/cd-beginner-python-sushi/en/step_7.md

 title: What's that extra text – is it part of the code?
 ---

-In most programming languages, you can write **comments** in your code.
+The extra lines of text that start with a `#` symbol are **commments**.

-These are notes for programmers (or you later) that the computer will ignore.
-In Python, they start with `#` and last to the end of the line.
+In most programming languages, you can write comments in your code.
+These are notes about what the code does that the computer will ignore.
+You can write them for yourself as reminders, or for other programmers who want to use your code.
+In Python, comments start with `#` and last to the end of the line.

 --- /collapse ---